Q-ball-like solitons on the M2-brane with worldvolume fluxes: Analytic String Q-ball-like (QBL) solutions to the M2-brane with fluxes.

 where $\textbf{k}=\sqrt{k^2+l^2}$.
 It is possible to define also the phase speed along each of the directions as, $(c^\sigma=\frac{\omega}{k}, c^\rho=\frac{\omega}{l})$.
 See, that they are not the components of a vector, i.e. $c(\textbf{k})\neq\sqrt{(c_b^\sigma)^2+(c_b^\rho)^2}$.

 The phase speed for the dispersion relation (\ref{frecuencia omega})is given by

-In figure 1, (Figure \ref{fig:VelocidadadesContorno}), we show the values of the phase and group speed of the dispersion relation.
-We can observe that while the group speed is constant the phase one varies.
-For the following $R_9=1$,$R_{10}=2$, $m_1=n_1=n_2=1$, $m_2=2$, and assuming for illustrative purposes $k,l$ as real variables.

 When we impose the group velocity and the phase speed to be equal, generically the system exhibit dispersion.
 However, it also admits solutions without dispersion and non vanishing central charge.
-For example, for a choice of $j=n_r/m_r$ with a fixed $r$, and winding charges $m_r=m_s; n_r=-n_s$ with $r\ne s$ the two velocities coincide and the system does not exhibit dispersion.
+To illustrate it we give an example: for a choice of $j=n_r/m_r$ with a fixed $r$, and winding charges $m_r=m_s; n_r=-n_s$ with $r\ne s$ the two velocities coincide and the system does not exhibit dispersion.
 There are other more particular winding charge configurations that also satisfy the identity of velocities for the $j$ considered, like for example $n_1=3, m_1=4, n=2=12, m_2=16$ with non-vanishing central charge.